mramshaw/Kubernetes/Single MySQL (Persistent Volume)/README.md

 ## Testing

-It may take a while for things to spin up, repeat the next command until there is a I.P. address:
+It may take a while for things to spin up, repeat the next command until there is an I.P. address:

 	$ kubectl get pods -l app=mysql -o wide

-[Note the __IP address__ for use below.]
+[Note the __I.P. address__ for use below.]

 	$ kubectl run -it --rm --image=mysql:5.7 mysql-client -- mysql -h 172.17.0.4 -ppassword
 	If you don't see a command prompt, try pressing enter.